Here is Our Safeguarding Statement;

 Policies in place to safeguard our children and they include:

 · Child Protection – this is sensitive area in which all staff receives regular training.
-Mrs Sanderson Mrs Robson, Mrs Butterfield and Mrs Parker are the designated Child Protection teachers.
-There is also a named governor for child protection who is Becky Lawrence.
+Mrs Eagles Mrs Parker and Ms Core are the designated Child Protection teachers.
+There is also a named governor for child protection who is Jess Jubb.
 School and other services for children and families all work together to support the needs of children with the aim of protecting them from harm.

 · Attendance – children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by the Admin Staff or Head teacher and in more serious cases the Education Leeds Attendance Strategy Team.
 The school prides itself on its very high attendance figures.